ideo2004-afk/Obsidian-H2-Word-Count/README.md

 # H2 Word Count for Obsidian

-An Obsidian plugin that displays word and character counts next to H2 headers.
+An Obsidian plugin that displays word and character counts next to H1, H2, and H3 headers.
 This is especially useful for longer documents where you want to track the length of specific sections.

 ## Features

-- **Granular Word Counts**: Displays word count specifically for the content within an H2 section.
+- **Granular Word Counts**: Displays word count specifically for the content within an H1, H2, or H3 section.
 - **Character Counts**: Option to display character counts.
 - **Page Estimate**: Option to display estimated pages (based on 300 words per page).
 - **Reading Time**: Option to display estimated reading time.